1957 Porsche 356A Coupe

 Completed in 2007, the car would then go to a number of shows over the next few years, taking home two "Best of Show" and seven "First in Class" awards with the stunning 356.
 Canepa would then acquire the car in 2012.
 When it arrived at Canepa, the 356 was still in concours condition from adding so few miles since the completion of the restoration.
 It was then sold to a Northern California owner who took the utmost care in the car.
 During his 5-year ownership, the car remained in almost undriven condition, adding less than 1,300 miles to the odometer.

 Upon arriving back at Canepa, the car still looked as though it had just completed its concours restoration.
-The car was completely serviced and every system was gone through from front to back, making sure that everything was in perfect working condition.
+The car was completely serviced and every system has been gone through from front to back, making sure that everything was in perfect working condition.
 It was also subjected to a full "Canepa Difference" concours detail.
 This included hand cleaning the entire underside of the car, engine bay, trunk and interior, making it look as clean as when it rolled out of the Porsche factory.
 The Meissen blue paint was painstakingly polished to make sure that it shined as if it had just completed its restoration.
 Mechanically ready to take a cross country tour and cosmetically fit to bring home a best of show, this Porsche 356A will please any and all air-cooled Porsche lovers.

 First Place - Chico Concours d'Elegance (European Exotics), September 2007